 - Two yellow circles mark 4G roaming areas included in both maps.

-If the maps are to be trusted, they suggest Xfinity Mobile offers full service over Verizon’s native 4G network and limited coverage from Verizon’s roaming partners.
+Taking the maps at face value, they suggest Xfinity Mobile offers full service over Verizon’s native network and limited coverage from Verizon’s roaming partners.

 Wi-Fi hotspot coverage

 Xfinity Mobile subscribers can automatically connect to Xfinity Wi-Fi hotspots.
 Access to these hotspots is a great perk: